-The training Sustained Attention/Vigilance is designed for patients/clients that complain about a decline of concentration or exhaustion with an increased error rate or experienced excessive demands when exposed to intensive mental stress over a longer period of time.
-Before the trainings begins, the content and the aim of this scenario should be discussed with the client .
+The training Sustained Attention/Vigilance is designed for patients/clients that complain about a decline in concentration or exhaustion with an increased error rate or experienced excessive demands when exposed to intensive mental stress over a longer period of time.
+Before the training begins, the content and the aim of this scenario should be discussed with the client .
 The training time should be adjusted to the performance limit of the patient and should not reach into the "red area" of overstress/exhaustion.
-By default, a level is defined for 10 min with a session duration of 20 minutes.
-In special cases, the training can be increased up to a session duration of 15-20 minutes with an interval of 5 minutes, starting from a level duration of 5 minutes.
+By default, a level is defined for 10 min with a consultation time of 20 minutes.
+In special cases, the training can be increased up to a consultation time of 15-20 minutes with an interval of 5 minutes starting from a level time of 5 minutes.